Skip to Content

 2. 45-minute Scenic Flight

-If you want to spend longer in the air and see even more of Vancouver, then this 45-minute tour is a great option for you!
+If you want to spend more time in the air and take in even more of Vancouver and its surrounding beauty (who doesn’t?), this 45-minute seaplane tour is an amazing option!

 3. Vancouver to Victoria One-Way Flight

-Related Read: Once you’re in Victoria, don’t miss the best tours in Victoria including whale watching, world-famous gardens, and castles!
+Related Read: Once you’re in Victoria, don’t miss out on the best things to do, including whale watching, world-famous gardens, and castles!

 Why We Book Tours with Viator